HugoLeRoy94/Aging_Condensate/README.md

 The following functions:

 - a function the compute the binding rate of the loop to a crosslinker located to $\mathbf{r}_i$ at the length $\ell$.
-- a function that compute the square of a 3D vector.
 - a function that select a crosslinker and a length (according to their respective rates) and returns the position of the crosslinker and the length selected. we call it *select_link_length*
 - The constructor:
   - take a right crosslinker position *R*, a length *ell*.
   - generate a **array<array<3>,k>** *r* by drawing a $k$ from the Poisson distribution

+## Function

+- a function that compute the square of a 3D vector.